alpyen/fpga-mediaplayer/README.md

 ## Project

 ## HDL
-- Implement the Video Driver
+- Implement the Video Driver and Board Driver
+  - Figure out the logic for the frame available/processed, this has to be reset in the fsm, not the decode fsm
   - Frame Buffer needs to be cleared/ignored when decoding initial frame
   - Video Fifo can contain bits after the last frame has been decoded due to the full byte padding
     - They need to be flushed out before marking playback as done.